Hip-spine syndrome leads to failed hip replacement and lumbar spinal fusion

-Writing in the Joint and Bone journal, they examined patients who first had the lumbar surgery, then proceeded later on to total hip replacement.
+Writing in the Joint and Bone Journal, they examined patients who first had the lumbar surgery, then proceeded later to a total hip replacement.
 Their research conclusions are presented here:

 - “Lumbar spinal surgery prior to total hip replacement is associated with: